 Our reply to your enquiry about an upcoming retreat will include an overview of the daily schedule.

 Retreat costs vary according to location, duration and inclusions.
-Contact Mindful Works for information about upcoming retreats: email@example.com
+For more information click on the relevant upcoming retreat in the list below.

 What people say about Mindful Works retreats: